iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

     * iRedMail is designed to be deployed on a dedicated server, which means you can not have other network services running on the server __BEFORE__ iRedMail installation.
-    * iRedMail will install and configure all required softwares automatically.
+    * iRedMail will install and configure all required software automatically.
     * Many ISPs block port 25 by default, it's used for communication between mail servers, it must be open, otherwise your server may be not able to receive or / and send emails.
 Please contact your ISP to make sure it's